-We’re thrilled to announce the winners of our first and second round of community funding and how you can get involved in their exciting projects:
+We’re thrilled to announce the winners of our community funding and details on how you can get involved in their exciting projects:

 Holsworthy Square Resident Association